So-Cool/LaTeX-report-template-CERN/README.md

 	make convert

 to get PowerPoint format; it is not beautiful, but sufficient.
+Be patient---this may take a while.

 The conversion procedure requires `Python` and module `python-pptx`, available [here](https://github.com/scanny/python-pptx "python-pptx module").
 The easiest way to install it, is to use `pip`: